 - Is the vest made of the best bulletproof materials?
-Always make sure that your bulletproof vest is made of a material that can withstand ballistic threats.
-For example, Kevlar, the most popular and trusted bulletproof vest manufacturer, has evolved over the years.
+First, make sure that your bulletproof vest is made of a material that can withstand ballistic threats.
+For example, Kevlar’s most popular and trusted bulletproof vest manufacturer has evolved.
 Not only do these fibers have the ability to absorb and stop a bullet, but they can also stop a knife attack on your body.
 Therefore, when looking for the most suitable protective vest, make sure that it is made of the best ballistic protection materials.

 - Does it have the National Institute of Justice Rating?
 NIJ rates bulletproof vests to determine how much protection they can provide.
 For example, will your vest withstand the impact of a knife, handgun, rifle, etc.?
 When buying a bulletproof vest, always make sure that you are informed about the level of protection it can provide.

 - Is the bulletproof vest suitable for civilians?
 Unfortunately, not all protective vests are suitable for civilian use.
-There are specialized bulletproof vests for military personnel, bomb disposal police units, and lightweight bulletproof vests for officers and civilians.
+Specialized bulletproof vests for military personnel, bomb disposal police units, and lightweight bulletproof vests for officers and civilians.
 Make sure you know the vest you are buying.

 - Is it an exact fit for your body type?
 You don’t want to buy a vest that is too big or too small, right?
-That’s why you should choose a bulletproof vest that easily fits your body type and offers chest and rib protection from ballistic threats.
+Instead, it would help if you chose a bulletproof vest that easily fits your body type and offers chest and rib protection from ballistic threats.